 As you sow, so shall you reap

-What you give is what you get.
+You reap what you sow.
 It doesn’t get any simpler than that.

 If your ex thinks, feels, speaks, acts, and reacts in a certain way, you can expect the same from this person in the future.
 You can expect your ex not to change these things because your ex lacks the will or need to change them.

-He or she is focusing on moving instead.
+He or she is focusing on moving on instead.

 One does not change his or her beliefs simply by moving on.
 As you know, people are creatures of habit.
-We are controlled by our thoughts and follow certain patterns.
+We’re controlled by our thoughts and patterns.
 That’s what makes us us.

 We can control negative thoughts and emotions if we choose to do so, but oftentimes we don’t.
-Not when we’ve developed ourselves in ways that we merely react to them.
+Not when we’ve developed ourselves into reactive, finger-pointing individuals.

-Biologically, we are wired to think, talk and act in a way that makes it the easiest for us.
-And what makes it the easiest for us are the patterns we subconsciously form with our thoughts—and further reinforce with our emotions.
+Biologically, we are wired to think, talk, and act in a way that is the most comfortable for us.
+And what makes it the most comfortable are the patterns we subconsciously form with our thoughts—and further reinforce with our emotions.

-Once we’ve created a thought and empowered it with emotions, we make it into a permanent belief and later pattern.
+Once we’ve created certain thoughts and empowered them with emotions, we make them into a permanent belief, and later, a pattern.

-So remember that your ex isn’t sitting at home crying and trying to improve his or her behaviors and patterns.
+So remember, your ex isn’t sitting at home crying and trying to improve his or her behaviors and patterns.
 Your ex is too busy doing the things he or she loves the most.
-This includes self-distraction and the enjoyment of relief.
+This includes self-distraction and focusing on external happiness.
+That’s your ex’s karma because he or she will sooner or later get in trouble and bring the worst out of people.
+If your ex gets involved with a highly reactive individual, your ex will get punished for it.

-This sets you on the path to self-discovery.
+This automatically puts you on the path to self-discovery and self-improvement.

 Before your breakup, you didn’t care much about any of this breakup stuff.
 You probably didn’t even know it existed.
-You had your own hobbies and activities you enjoyed and didn’t think about what you’d do if you broke up.
+You had your own interests and hobbies you enjoyed, and didn’t think about what to do if you broke up.

-The fact that you are reading this post means that you’re open-minded and ready to absorb information.
-You don’t need to memorize this post word by word to improve.
-All you have to do is take in the information you find valuable and you’ll slowly rewire your brain and improve in ways you need to.
+The fact that you’re reading this post means you’re open-minded and ready to learn new things.
+You don’t need to memorize things word for word to improve.
+All you have to do is take in the information, and you’ll slowly rewire your brain and improve in ways you need to.

-The same goes for your ex, but your ex isn’t reading or learning anything.
-Your ex will probably become interested in self-improvement much later when your ex gets hit by karma and has no choice but to improve.
+Your ex could do the same, but your ex isn’t reading or learning anything.
+Your ex will probably become interested in self-improvement much later, when your ex gets hit by karma and has no choice but to improve.
+It could take your ex years to fall in love with someone and get his or her heart crushed.
+That means your ex could fail to evolve for years.

 Will karma get my ex?